-South Korea is home to one of the world's largest and most crowded cities, rocky mountain peaks like Bukhansan and Seoraksan, three coasts of swimable beaches, Bulguksa and other centuries-old Buddhist mountain temples, and a cultural history that stretches back well into the BC.
+South Korea is home to one of the world's largest and most buzzy cities (Seoul), rocky mountain peaks like Bukhansan and Seoraksan, three coasts of swimmable beaches, Bulguksa and other centuries-old Buddhist mountain temples, and a cultural history that stretches back thousands and thousands of years.

 Today, this small East Asian nation of 50 million has a unique relationship with the English-speaking world — it's a go-to destination for nearly everything, not just language teaching.
 Here, you'll go on hiking adventures.
 You'll gorge yourself on delicious vegetarian street food.
 You'll stroll a theme park dedicated to cheese?
 Yes, thankfully.
 Home to the weird, the wild, and the wonderful, there's lots to explore here.
 Let's get started.

 The grass isn’t greener in Korea.
 Instead, someone else’s "rice cake looks bigger".

 Are the English subtitles really so bad that they change the essence of the show?